-Preventive Care Services - Services that are required to be provided without cost sharing under the Affordable Care Act as described in Appendix B.
+Preventive Care Services - Services that are required to be provided without cost sharing under the Affordable Care Act as described in Appendix A.

 Primary Care Provider - A Physician in family practice, internal medicine, obstetrics/gynecology, or pediatrics who is a Covered Person's first contact for health care in a medical office setting and who coordinates referrals to specialists as needed.
-Covered Persons do not need prior authorization for the Annual Well Woman exam from Prime Healthcare Utilization Management Review Department or from any other person (including a Primary Care Provider) in order to obtain access to obstetrical or gynecological care from a Prime Healthcare Network Provider or an Anthem Blue Cross Network Provider who specializes in obstetrics or gynecology.
+Covered Persons do not need prior authorization for the Annual Well Woman exam from Prime Healthcare Utilization Management Department or from any other person (including a Primary Care Provider) in order to obtain access to obstetrical or gynecological care from a

+Prime Healthcare Network Provider or a BCBS BlueCard/Blue Shield of CA Network Provider who specializes in obstetrics or gynecology.